Simple pair-potentials and pseudo-potentials for warm-dense matter and general applications: Pseudopotentials and Pair-potentials from the NPA model.

 Equation ~\ref{ppot.eqn} contains $V^{cc}$ and $V^{cf}$ where the core-electron density contributes to the pair-potential.
 In the following we show that the neglect of core-core interactions can lead to very serious differences, e.g., specially in weakly ionized plasmas containing neutral species.

-The term $V^{cc}(r)$ contains $V(a_c,b_c)$ which is the interaction between the density distributions of the bound electrons in the atom `a' with those in `b'.
+The term $V^{cc}(r)$ contains $V(a_c,b_c)$ which is the interaction between the density distributions of the bound electron core in the atom `a' with the core electrons in `b'.
 These are not the unperturbed NPA densities $n_c(r)$ defined in Eq.~\ref{pileup.eqn}, but the densities that result from the perturbation of each density by the other, in the plasma environment.
 The unperturbed core density of the ion `a' is denoted by $n^{0}_c(\vec{r}_a), \vec{r}_a=\vec{r}-\vec{R}_a$ and similarly for the ion `b', with $R =|\vec{R}_a-\vec{R}_b|$ defining the scalar separation of the two atoms.
 The contribution to the pair-potential is:

 The potential contains an electrostatic correction $\Delta_{ES}(R)$ as the core densities are modified by the interaction.
 Instead of doing a two-center calculation for this term, second-order perturbation theory based on the polarisability of the core density is sufficient specially when there are free-electron screening effects, as in plasmas or metals.
 An electron XC-term $\Delta_{xc}(R)$ is associated with the density modification.
 This includes a correction to the kinetic energy functional as well as terms arising from XC-effects.
 That is, evaluating $\Delta_{xc}(R)$ accurately is somewhat complicated.
 A strictly density-functional approach is discussed in Appendix B of ref.~\cite{eos95}.